sib-swiss/enrichment-analysis-training/docs/exercises.md

 ```
 Finally, you can export the results to a csv file, if you would want to summarize the results using [Revigo](http://revigo.irb.hr/) for example (see later in course).
-To obtain the list of leading edge genes, split the corresponding column in the @result slot on the based on the slash.
+To obtain the list of leading edge genes, split the corresponding column in the `@result` by using the slash.
 And if you want to obtain a full list
-of genes belonging to a particular GO term, this information is also stored in the @geneSets slot.
+of genes belonging to a particular GO term, this information is also stored in the `@geneSets` slot.

 ```r
 # Export results
 write.csv(GO_NK_Th@result, "GO_GSEA_NK_vs_Th.csv",